Janpot/nymus/examples/next.js/README.md

 ## Develop

-Now the app can be started by running
+Now the app can be started for a single locale by running

 ```
 yarn dev